book coming soon!

 - Jack Kornfield, PhD

-Author of A Wise Heart, Bringing Home the Dharma, & Trudy Goodman, PhD, Founding Teacher of InsightLA
+Author of A Wise Heart & Bringing Home the Dharma, and Trudy Goodman, PhD, Founding Teacher of InsightLA

 Highlighting the inextricably interconnected nature of our existence and the vast web of causes and conditions behind each of our individual experiences, Dr. Cheek's "It's Not You, It's the World" emphasizes the need for greater compassion and mutual understanding to best meet the polycrises impacting us all today.